Mental Health

 Mental disorders are among the most common causes of disability.
-According to the National Institute of Mental Health, nearly one in five adults live with a mental illness (51.5 million in 2019) and an estimated one in 20 adults have a serious mental illness (13.1 million) that substantially interferes with major life activities.
-These statistics are even higher for adolescents, where half of teens have had a mental disorder in their lifetimes and 22 percent have had a severe impairment.
-Suicide is the 2nd leading cause of death in the United States for adolescents and young adults up to age 34, and the 10th leading cause overall, accounting for 48,000 deaths nationwide in 2018.1 This indicator measures the number of poverty-level residents estimated to be in need of mental health services and the number of clients served by publicly-funded County mental health programs.
+According to the National Institute of Mental Health, nearly one-in-five adults live with a mental illness (52.9 million in 2020) and an estimated one-in-20 adults have a serious mental illness (14.2 million) that substantially interferes with major life activities.
+These statistics are even higher for adolescents, where half of teens have had a mental disorder in their lifetimes and 22% have had a severe impairment.
+Suicide is the 2nd leading cause of death in the United States for adolescents and young adults up to age 34, and the 12th leading cause overall, accounting for 46,000 deaths nationwide in 2020.[1]
+This indicator measures the number of poverty-level residents estimated to be in need of mental health services and the number of clients served by publicly funded County mental health programs.
 It also measures suicide rates overall and by subgroups.

 TREND